OmnesRes/prepub/README.md

 ##This is the production code for www.prepubmed.org.
+An article discussing how PrePubMed works is available at http://www.omnesres.com/research/prepubmed/.

 PrePubMed runs on Django 1.8, and update.py needs BeautifulSoup and requests.

 The GRIM test plot function needs NumPy and Matplotlib.